amoustakis/Job-scheduling-algorithm-subject-to-multiple-constraints/README.md

 the jobs to finish.

 This project was based on https://www.tandfonline.com/doi/full/10.1080/00207543.2022.2102948 written by Ioannis Avgerinos, Ioannis Mourtos, Stavros Vatikiotis and Georgios Zois.
 I used the results of their Greedy Heuristic Algorithm and tried to improve them with an implementation of Simulated Annealing.
 The results were improved in more than 50% of the tested instances.
 The code was written in Python (Google Colab).
-The code was written in Python (Google Colab).
 The report contains extensive documentation, diagrams, results and description of mathematical concepts.